NollKollTroll/PZ1_Pico/README.md

 <br>
 HW realised in the Pico:<br>
 - Serial communication via a virtual USB serial port.<br>
-- Serial port, 3.3V RX/TX on pin-header.<br>
+- Serial port, 3.3V RX/TX on pin-header.
+Working but not used.<br>
-- SID-sound is based on TinySID, emulated and mixed at 44100Hz, no SID-filters.
+- SID-sound is based on TinySID, emulated on the second core of the Pico and mixed at 96000Hz, no SID-filters.
 10-bit PWM-output on a single pin.<br>
 - IRQ-timer used by the scheduler, 16-bits.<br>
 - Frame counter registers, incremented @50Hz, 16-bits.<br>
 - HW/SW interfaces to filesystem operations.<br>